 Become a contributing partner

-If your organisation wants to support IHI in a specific area of research, why not become a contributing partner?
-Contributing partners help to shape new IHI projects and benefit from being part of a vibrant, collaborative health innovation ecosystem.
+If your organisation wants to strategically support IHI in a specific area of research, why not become a contributing partner?
+Contributing partners help to shape new IHI projects (particularly in the case of two-stage calls for proposals), and benefit from being part of a vibrant, collaborative health innovation ecosystem.
 What’s more, your contribution to IHI may be matched by EU funding.

 What are contributing partners?

-The ‘contributing partner’ category was created with the goal of opening up IHI to a wide range of health stakeholders who may want to invest in IHI without becoming full members.
+The ‘contributing partner’ category was created with the goal of opening up IHI to a wide range of health stakeholders who may want to invest strategically in IHI without becoming full members.
 As the name suggests, contributing partners invest their own resources (which can be researchers’ time, laboratories, data) or cash in a specific IHI project or projects.
-Their contributions work in a similar way to contributions by industry partners.
+Their contributions work in a similar way to contributions by IHI’s private (industry) members (i.e. COCIR, EFPIA including Vaccines Europe, EuropaBio, and MedTech Europe).

 Who can become a contributing partner?

-Any country, international organisation or legal entity that wants to contribute to the IHI objectives can apply to become an IHI contributing partner, as long as it is not a member or affiliate of one of the IHI industry partners (i.e. COCIR, EFPIA including Vaccines Europe, EuropaBio, and MedTech Europe).
+Any country, international organisation or legal entity that wants to make a meaningful, strategic contribution to the IHI objectives can apply to become an IHI contributing partner, as long as it is not a member or affiliate of one of the IHI private (industry) members.

-What are the benefits of being an IHI contributing partner?
+What are the benefits of being a contributing partner?

 Leverage funding: In many cases, contributions from contributing partners can be matched by EU contributions.
 In total, the EU can match up to EUR 200 million from contributing partners.
 Becoming an IHI contributing partner is an excellent way to make your resources stretch further while sharing risks.